*daily rates in Pamplona Airport based on a 1 day rental (24hr period) and for guidance purposes only.

 Pamplona Airport is located only four miles south of the city and accepts flights from Madrid

-and Tenerife.
+.
 The busiest times are around the festival so if you intend travelling in July, it’s best to book your ticket well in advance.
 There are no international routes so the best method of getting there is by budget airline to Madrid or Barcelona and then getting a connecting flight.
 From the airport you can hire a car, catch a local bus or take a taxi into the city.

 What’s the Airport Like?